Codechef27/readme-generator/assets/readme test/README.md

   ## Description

-  user is prompt with questions about their project to create a readme file
+  creates a readme file

   ## Languages Used

-  Javascript,Other
+  Javascript

   ## Usage

-  It is used to create a proffesional readme file
+  used to create a professional readme file

   ## Install Instructions

-  clone the repo, navigate to the cooresponding file and run the app in the terminal
+  clone the repo, open the code and run node.js in the terminal

   ## Tests